How to parse command-line arguments. Four canonical documents.

 (the alnum character classification) from the portable character set.
 The

-portable character set is a subset of ASCII that contains all the letters of the
+portable character set is a subset of ASCII that contains all the letters of

-English alphabet (uppercase and lowercase) and the digits 0 through 9.
+the English alphabet (uppercase and lowercase) and the digits 0 through 9.
 (It

 contains more than that, but letters and digits are what matters here.)
 Within

-this scheme, the maximum possible number of options is 62, and things will begin
+this scheme, the maximum possible number of options is 62, and things will

-the POSIX scheme because they are descriptive.
+more than the POSIX scheme because they are descriptive.

 A prominent example offering the worst of both worlds is